robbiesymonds/Chatter/README.md

 # Chatter

-Explore your Messenger chat's from a new perspective.
+Explore your Messenger chat from a new perspective.

 ## 🚀 Getting Started
 Install [Deno CLI](https://deno.land) version 1.23.0 or higher.